 Welcome to my site!
-Here you can find some of my research interests, teaching activities and materials of the past years, publications (article links and preprints), ongoing projects, conference presentations, and collaboration stays.
-I will try to keep this webpage as updated as possible, although, if you find that something is missing, please refer yourself to my profile on Google Scholar or ResearchGate.
+Here you can find some of my research interests, teaching activities and materials of the past years, as well as my publications (article links and pre-prints), ongoing projects, conference participation, editorial issues, and collaboration stays.
+I will try to keep this web-page as up-to-date as possible, although, if you find that something is missing, please refer yourself to my profile on Google Scholar or ResearchGate.

 I have a Ph.D. in Physics from the UoA and a M.Sc. and B.Sc. degrees from the UdelaR.
-My Ph.D. at the UoA started in October 2011 under the supervision of Murilo S. Baptista and Celso Grebogi in the ICSMB (www.abdn.ac.uk/icsmb) within Murilo's Group (group webpage).
-My dissertation was entitled "The mathematical principles behind the transmission of Energy and Synchronisation in Complex Networks" and was conferred with Honours.
-The thesis outcomes are framed within Complexity Sciences, involving exact and approximate results for the behaviour and stability of complex systems, and are valid for a wide range of complex systems, such as modern power-grid sytems.
-Before my Ph.D., I graduated from the B.Sc. in July 2008 and got my M.Sc. degree on "Synchronisation of coupled electronic oscillators" in July 2010 under the supervision of Arturo C. Martí and Cecilia Cabeza.
+My Ph.D. at the ICSMB, UoA, started in October 2011 under the supervision of Dr. Murilo S. Baptista and Prof. Celso Grebogi.
+My dissertation was entitled "The mathematical principles behind the transmission of Energy and Synchronisation in Complex Networks" and it was conferred with Honours.
+The thesis also was nominated to the Springer theses award by the UoA as an outstanding thesis, which won and was published as a book (ISBN 978-3-319-22216-5).
+Its outcomes are framed within Complexity Science, involving exact and approximate results for the behaviour and stability of complex systems, which are valid for a wide range of complex systems but particularly suitable for the modern power-grid models.
+Before my Ph.D., I graduated from the B.Sc. in July 2008 and got my M.Sc. degree on "Synchronisation of coupled electronic oscillators" in July 2010 under the supervision of Prof. Arturo C. Martí and Dr. Cecilia Cabeza.
 The thesis considered the case of an electronic oscillator model, implemented experimentally under a dual RC circuit, which could interact by means of light pulses as a firefly.
-We also studied the system analytically and numerically obtaining some general conclusions for generic piecewise oscillators.
+We also studied the system analytically and numerically obtaining some general conclusions for the synchronisation of generic piecewise oscillators.